hphelion/documentation/cloudos/install.customize-server-types.md

 This topic describes the steps to customize the server types.
 These steps are optional.

 **Caution:** If you plan to customize the servers, you must do it before performing the steps in [Complete the Admin Node Installation](/cloudos/install/complete-admin-node-installation/).
-After that, the server type dialogs in the Operational Dashboard are read only.
+After that, the server type dialogs in the HP Cloud OS Operational Dashboard are read only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the Admin Node.

-See "Boot the Admin Node
-Using the Cloud OS ISO".
+## Introduction

 The Server Types panel allows you to capture new or use existing server definitions about the networking ports for various servers in your bare-metal cloud environment.
 If all servers in your cloud are the same machine type (homogeneous nodes), you are not required to configure anything in this view.
 HP recommends that you keep and accept the default settings.